alyssaong1/WebDev101/README.md

 The above code snippet handles the storing of our users after form submission.
 Now, we need to display the updated list of users onto the webpage in a table.
 The number of table rows is dependent on the number of users that are saved, and so we cannot write code for the table directly in the html.
 Fortunately, we can create html elements using javascript, and then add these into our html document using javascript as well.

 Let's start off with retrieving the updated list from localStorage when our html document finishes loading.
-Go to your index.js file, and copy and paste the following right after the document.addEventListener... line at the start:
+Go to your index.js file, and copy and paste the following right after the document.addEventListener... line, but before you create the variable containing your user form:
 ```javascript
 // After html document has finished loading, check if there exists any saved users
 if (localStorage.getItem('savedUsers') !== null){